nickdirienzo/digitalgarden/src/site/notes/Obsidian Digital Garden on Cloudflare.md

 The plugin's default recommendation is Vercel.
 I tend to not use Vercel for a variety of reasons.

-Instead I'm publishing on Cloudflare, but it didn't immediately work.

-So here's some notes in case it's helpful to future me or someone else.

-You'll want to set the following settings on Cloudflare Pages:
+Instead I'm publishing on Cloudflare Pages.
+I've used CF Pages for a number of static sites and single page apps over the last couple of years.
+It's been a great experience and it'll be fun to use more of the Cloudflare products over time.

+Sadly, it didn't immediately work when selecting 11ty as the framework.
+It's because there's some custom build tooling.
+I had to set the following options and then everything was good:
 - Framework preset: None
 - Build command: `npm run build`
 - Build output directory: `dist`

+As a fun bonus of this side quest, Cloudflare now manages my DNS.